-- Booker joined the Titans in 2018 after spending 15 seasons in the college coaching ranks. - He spent the 2017 season coaching safeties/special teams at Nebraska. - Previously, Booker spent seven years (2010-16) at Notre Dame, as a tight ends/special teams coordinator (2012-16) and offensive intern (2010-11).

-- Booker began his coaching career at his alma mater Kent State as a graduate assistant (2003-04) and secondary coach (2005-08). - The Pittsburgh, Pa., native played collegiately under Defensive Coordinator Dean Pees at Kent State.
+- Booker joined the Titans in 2018 after spending 15 seasons in the college coaching ranks. - \triangleright He spent the 2017 season coaching safeties/special teams at Nebraska. - Previously, Booker spent seven years (2010-16) at \triangleright Notre Dame, as a tight ends/special teams coordinator (2012-16) and offensive intern (2010-11). - He coached the secondary at Western Kentucky for one season (2009).
+Booker began his coaching career at his alma mater Kent State as a graduate assistant (2003-04) and secondary coach (2005-08). - The Pittsburgh, Pa., native played collegiately under Defensive Coordinator Dean Pees at Kent State.